mikerenfro/spackmgr/README.md

 Rules for building a Rocky 8 VM with minimum Spack dependencies via Vagrant.
 Can also install Slurm from EPEL to more closely emulate an HPC environment.

-### bisect
+### bisect-installing-spec

-Pass/fail script for [`git bisect`](https://stackoverflow.com/a/22592593/943299), intended to identify where a regression bug might have occurred.
+Pass/fail script for [`git bisect`](https://stackoverflow.com/a/22592593/943299), intended to identify where a regression bug might have occurred for installing a particular spec.
+Can be adapted to other purposes.

 ### build